 Calathea White Fusion Propagation

-There are many plants that can be successfully propagated in water, such as pilea, peperomias, tradescantia, philodendrons, but calathea, unfortunately, no.
+There are many plants that you can successfully propagate in water, such as pilea, peperomias, tradescantia, philodendrons, but calathea, unfortunately, no.

 So, how can it actually be done?